 Set The Table

 Even in the wedding business I have brides wanting big table arrangements, that sadly end up being moved to the floor so your guests can chat.
-On that note I must say I really love the idea that a dinning room table center piece does not always have to be flowers.
+(Yes I have actually seen it happen) On that note I also feel like I should state, I really love the idea that a dining room table center piece does not always have to be flowers.
 Although I am a floral designer, and it is always where my mind goes to first, sometimes you just got to change it up.
-Do the unexpected.
+Do the unexpected, and surprise you guests.

-Like these fun antique glass buoy’s that not alone create an interesting conversation starter, they also provide vivid pop of color and reflect light into the center of the table.
-I also added in some rope knots and shells to create visual texture to the table.
+These fun antique glass buoy’s that alone create an interesting conversation starter, but grouped together they also provide vivid pop of color and reflect light into the center of the table.
+Add in some monkey knots made of rope and sea shells to create visual texture to the table.
 This type of centerpiece will make your guest want to reach out and touch it, which is perfectly fine.

-Finally we layered in a casual burlap charger, which is offset by the formal bone and gold rimmed china and gold flatware.
-I personally like the mix of gold with the sea tones, they play well together.
-Now just add in your favorite seaside meal and your have a instant beach trip with our ever leaving your house.
+I layered in a casual burlap charger, which is offset by the formal gold rimmed bone china and gold flatware.
+I personally like the mix of gold with the sea tones, I think that they play well together.
+Now just add in your favorite seaside meal and your have an instant beach trip with our ever leaving your house.
 Designer Tip: A fun idea for a place card would be to add fishing bobber adorned with your guests name.
 You could also pair a fish bowl cocktail to this theme easily.
-(Think blue drink with a swedish fish garnish) As seen in our newsletter, be sure to sign up to get the details from behind the scenes
+(Think blue drink with a Swedish Fish garnish) As seen in our Designer Notes newsletter, be sure to sign up to get the details from behind the scenes.

 PIN ME for later and be sure to follow us on Pinterest at Jen @ JENRON DESIGNS